joaomvg/blog-data-science/_posts/2021-09-16-bayesian-net.md

 &p(b=1|a=1)=0.49985
 \end{split}\end{equation}$$

 which have almost the same value.
-In fact, when can check that the difference is not statistically significant, but only due to finite sample size.
+In fact, we can check that the difference is not statistically significant, but only due to finite sample size.
 To do this, we generate permutation samples for the values 'b' and calculate
  $p(b=1|a=0)$ and $p(b=1|a=1)$.
 Then we determine the distribution of the difference $p(b=1|a=1)-p(b=1|a=0)$.
 The 95% probability interval is:

  $$[-0.00773, 0.00770]$$